Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Introduction

 \section{Introduction}

-The chromatic polynomial is a classical graph invariant dating back to Birkhoff \cite{Birkhoff}, while symmetric functions date back even further to Cauchy \cite{Cauchy}, and their impact is still felt today in many areas from algebraic geometry to quantum physics.
-In 1995 Stanley \cite{Stan95} integrated these two functions, introducing a natural symmetric function generalization of the chromatic polynomial for any finite simple graph, $G$, known as the chromatic symmetric function, $X_G$.
-This function has been an active area of research since then, with a marked increase in activity recently.
-One of the major avenues of research has been the further generalization and application of these functions.
-For example, Stanley \cite{Stan_AG} introduced symmetric function generalizations of the Tutte polynomial and the bad colouring polynomial, and generalized $X_G$ to hypergraphs.
-Meanwhile Noble and Welsh generalized to the $U$-polynomial \cite{Noble} and Brylawski to the polychromate \cite{Bryl}, which were proved to be equal by Sarmiento \cite{Sarm}.
+The chromatic polynomial is a classical graph invariant dating back to Birkhoff \cite{Birkhoff}, while symmetric functions date back even further to Cauchy \cite{Cauchy}.
+Both the chromatic polynomial and symmetric functions continue to see wide application in diverse areas such as algebraic geometry \cite{Harada, SW} and quantum physics \cite{Chmutov, Klazar}.
+In 1995 Stanley \cite{Stan95} introduced for a finite simple graph $G$ a symmetric function generalization of the chromatic polynomial of $G$, known as the chromatic symmetric function, $X_G$.
+Stanley \cite{Stan_AG} further defined symmetric function generalizations of the Tutte polynomial of a graph (in the guise of the bad colouring polynomial) and the chromatic polynomial of a hypergraph.
+Noble and Welsh \cite{Noble} introduced the $U$-polynomial as a different symmetric function generalization of the Tutte polynomial to Stanley's, but showed them to be equivalent.
+Some time before Stanley's chromatic symmetric function was conceived, Brylawski had introduced the polychromate \cite{Bryl} as a multivariate generalization of the Tutte polynomial; this was later shown by Sarmiento \cite{Sarm} to be equivalent to the $U$-polynomial and hence to Stanley's symmetric function generalization of the Tutte polynomial too.

-Other generalizations to more geometric settings included to matroids by Billera \emph{et al.} \cite{BJR} and to simplicial complexes by Benedetti \emph{et al.} \cite{Benedetti}.
-Meanwhile Gebhard and Sagan took this approach to noncommuting variables \cite{GebSag} where deletion-contraction is satisfied, whereas with the chromatic symmetric function Orellana and Scott \cite{Orellana} showed that instead triple-deletion exists.
-However, the most substantial generalizations have been to quasisymmetric functions by Humpert \cite{Humpert}, but most notably by Shareshian and Wachs, for example \cite{SW}, whose refinement has been studied yet further by others, for example \cite{Ath, BrosnanC, Clearman}.
-Regarding applications, the chromatic symmetric function has also been applied to scheduling problems via a generalization of Breuer and Klivans \cite{BK}, and has been seen to distinguish various non-isomorphic trees, for example \cite{Jose2, MMW}, while the symmetric bad colouring polynomial arose in the study of the Potts model by Klazar et al. \cite{Klazar}.
+Regarding applications, the chromatic symmetric function has been applied to scheduling problems via a generalization of Breuer and Klivans \cite{BK}, while the symmetric bad colouring polynomial arose in the study of the Potts model by Klazar et al. \cite{Klazar}.
+The chromatic symmetric function has also been shown to distinguish various non-isomorphic trees, for example \cite{Jose2, MMW}, {which explore Stanley's fundamental} question of whether $X_G$ distinguishes non-isomorphic trees, \cite[p.
+170]{Stan95}.
+Although $X_G$ does not satisfy a deletion-contraction recurrence, Orellana and Scott established a three-term deletion recurrence for $X_G$ when $G$ has a triangle \cite{Orellana}.
+This was generalized to a $k$-term deletion recurrence for $X_G$ when $G$ has a $k$-cycle by the first and third authors \cite{Lollipops}.